-1 september is National Cap Classique Day in South Africa.
+1 September is National Cap Classique Day in South Africa.
 This initiative was started in 2019 by the Cap Classique Producers Association (CCPA), because something as fantastic as Cap Classique deserves its own day on the wine calendar!
 I've got the pleasure to interview Cathy Grier Brewer, co-owner of Villiera Wines, a family boutique winery which is specialized in sustainable Cap Classique.
-Over the years the family Grier build their business from scratch, focussing on sustainability, nature and innovation.
+Over the years the family Grier build their business from scratch, focusing on sustainability, nature, and innovation.

 The family Grier

-Grandfather Grier arrived in South Africa from the United Kingdom in the 1920’s.
+Grandfather Grier arrived in South Africa from the United Kingdom in the 1920s.
 He studied at Elsenberg and started a poultry business.
-The second generation of Griers (Robin and Alexander Snr) took it a step further and were involved in developing County Fair, added value poultry business and planted some vineyard.
-The third generation (Jeff, Simon and Cathy) were more interested in what to drink with poultry and started a wine business (Villiera) in 1983.
+The second generation of Griers (Robin and Alexander Snr) took it a step further and were involved in developing County Fair, added value poultry business, and planted some vineyards.
+The third generation (Jeff, Simon, and Cathy) were more interested in what to drink with poultry and started a wine business (Villiera) in 1983.

 Cathy: ''It was exciting and a challenge.
 We were all very young and ready to work hard – we had no idea what was ahead.
 In those days it was a small boutique winery and the vineyards needed some attention.
 My father, uncle and grandfather were mainly in the poultry business with some vineyards on the side.
 They decided to diversify.
 My brother, Jeff Grier, had completed his winemaking degree and my cousin, Simon Grier had studied the farming side.
 I had just started a career in computer programming.
 The wine route was not as established as it is now, so it was easier to establish yourself and grow.''